farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 > #### Example
 >
 > _Xavier's character wants to take out a guard without him noticing anything.
 He decides to use **Sneak**.
-The GM looks at the situation and assesses that it's a **risky position** since the guard might not be alone, but the outcome would be of **great effect** because the guard isn't on high alert.
+The GM looks at the situation and assesses that it is of **moderate risk** since the guard might not be alone, but the outcome would be of **great effect** because the guard isn't on high alert.
 Xavier doesn't want to leave everything up to chance, and decides to even the odds.
-He declares that his character will **push themselves** to get an additional `+1d6` by diving in the water to get closer before taking the guard out.
+He declares that his character will **push themselves** to get an additional `1d6` by diving in the water to get closer before taking the guard out.
 Xavier rolls his dice pool and... gets a `5`, partial success!
 The GM then says that Xavier's character takes out the guard, but ticks 2 segments on an "Alert Clock" because of the noise Xavier's character made pulling the guard in the water._

 # Consequences| Mechanics